ConsenSysMesh/Local-Raiden/README.md

 {"our_address": "0x1563915e194d8cfba1943570603f7606a3115508"}
 ```

 But this quickly becomes tedious, especially for the more complex operations.
-I've created some JavaScript classes in the _modules/_ directory to make this easier.
+I've created some [JavaScript classes](modules/README.md) in the _modules/_ directory to make this easier.
+See its [README](modules/README.md) for more info.
 We use the Node REPL:

 ```
 > node